jxnah7/DSA/queues/about.md

 if you init a deque() function, and use append/popleft, that is the behaviour of a queue.

 popleft() removes the element in the very front of the queue.

+the syntax is basic, sometimes in larger programs wrappers might be used to make readability better